JoshHrach/JoshHrach/README.md

 ### Hi there 👋

 I'm Josh.
-I'm currently an iOS developer at U-Haul.
+I'm currently a Senior iOS developer at U-Haul.

 I've been programming since 2002, and developing iOS apps since 2013.
 Much of that time was spent working alone on projects, so I value the importance of getting answers and assistance when needed.
 I'm always happy to help with Swift/iOS questions.